There is a new kid on the block in terms of online courses on Deep Learning.

-You heard of DeepMinds AlphaGo that beat worlds best Go player in the game everyone said computers wold still need a ten years to beat humans in.
+You heard of DeepMinds AlphaGo that beat worlds best Go player in the game everyone said computers would still need ten years to beat humans in.

 That version trained on millions of expert human gameplays and then trained on itself through reinforcement learning.